How Aspect works

 With the planar method, the computation will be performed on a projected flat plane using a 2D Cartesian coordinate system.
 With the geodesic method, the calculation will be performed in a 3D Cartesian coordinate system by considering the shape of earth as an ellipsoid.

 Both planar and geodesic computations are performed using a 3 by 3 cell neighborhood (moving window).
-For each neighborhood, if the processing (center) cell is NoData, the output is NoData.
-The computation also requires at least seven cells neighboring the processing cell have valid values.
+For each neighborhood, if the processing (center) cell is NoData, the output will be NoData.
+The computation also requires that at least seven cells neighboring the processing cell have valid values.
 If there are fewer than seven valid cells, the calculation will not be performed, and the output at that processing cell will be NoData.

 The cells in the outermost rows and columns of the output raster will be NoData.
 This is because along the boundary of the input dataset, those cells do not have enough valid neighbors.